Juarez-G/Stock_Analysis/README.md

 # Stock_Analysis

 ### Overview of Project
    Steve loves the workbook that was prepared for him.
 At the click of a button, he can analyze an entire dataset and clear it to restart.
 Now, to do a little more          research for his parents, he wants to expand the dataset to include the entire stock market over the last few years.
-Although the code works well for a dozen stocks,    it might not work as well for thousands of stocks.
+Although the code works well for a dozen stocks,it might not work as well for thousands of stocks.
 And if it does, it may take a long time to execute.
 There needs to be a refactor of the original code to enhance the speed at which the data is run for more efficiency.

 ### Results

-  The analysis is well described with screenshots and code (4 pt).
+ After running the refactored script, we see that it was faster for both years being run below.
+Updated script included formatting to show were gains/losses were made for Steve to quickly see what needs to be addressed from an investing standpoint.
+Additionally, the ease of using a button to reset and clear data and change years makes this a quick tool to view different years at different times.

 Runtime for 2017